bdoolaeghe/cassandra-course1/TPs/TP3/TP3.md

 * Agin, shutdown a node, and query the data from 'paris' and 'berlin' as we did [with no replication](#user-content-cluster-with-no-replication).
 Conclusion ?

+*Thanks to replication, when a node is fallen, we can still get the data from a replica.*

 TP3.3) Tunable consistency
 --------------------------
 In a cqlsh, display the current consistency level (CL):
 ```
 cqlsh:my_keyspace_rf2> CONSISTENCY;
+Current consistency level is ONE.
 ```

 Shutdown cassandra-node-2: